Module tf.advanced.highlight

 colorMap: dict

-A mapping of tuple positions to colors.
+A mapping of tuple positions to colours.

 condenseType: string